bytespacegames/bytespacegames.com/privacy.md

-we don't collet your data for our games.
+we don't collect your data for our games.

 leave me alone google.